codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 `instance` parameter corresponds to the ID of the resource you want to get the applied permissions.

-## Get all permissions applied to a specific resources
+## List Permissions for All Users

-It is possible to get the list of all permissions applied for all users on a specific resource.
-If you are granted enough privileges on the resource you are looking for, you can use the following API:
+List the permissions which are applied to a specific user (you must have sufficient permissions to allow you to see this information):
 GET /permissions/{domain}/all : [{host}/swagger/#!/permissions/getUsersPermissions]()

 Applicable `domain` values are the following: